oauth-wg/draft-ietf-oauth-attestation-based-client-auth/draft-ietf-oauth-attestation-based-client-auth.md

 A trie (also called prefix tree), or a patricia trie (also called radix tree) is a RECOMMENDED data structures to implement such a mechanism.

-## Key resolution and Trust Management
+## Trust Management and Key resolution

+The main question to be answered for trust management is how the Authorization Server establishes trust in the Client Attester and how to validate Client Attestation JWTs.
+Attestation-based Client authentications can use MACs or digital signatures to protect integrity of the attestations.
+If digital signatures are used, then for most deployments there needs to be either pre-configured public keys / certificates for verification or the possibility to discover the public key dynamically.

 Concrete mechanisms in regards to trust management and key resolution are out of scope of this specification.

+Examples of trust management are:

+- PKI and trust lists
+- Pre-shared / out-of band negotiated configurations (keys, URLs)

-The following recommendations are made for specifications, profiles, or ecosystems that are planning to build on top of Attestation-Based Client Authentication.
+To resolve public keys used for validation of Client Attestation JWTs, the following recommendations are made for specifications, profiles, or ecosystems that are planning to build on top of Attestation-Based Client Authentication:

-### Information gathering

-How information about the state of a Client is collected by the Client Attester and the resulting Attestation issued to the Client Instance is out of scope of this specification.
-It is important to note that the decision made by the Client Attester can be based on a combination of different statements and available information sources, it does not have to be a single statement, or a single flow.

-Concrete information and flows used heavily depends on the requirements of specific deployments and use-cases and cannot easily be generalized.

-### Key resolution mechanisms

-Attestation-based Client authentications can use MACs or digital signatures to protect integrity of the attestations.
-If digital signatures are used, then for most deployments there needs to be either pre-configured public keys / certificates for verification or the possibility to discover the public key.

-The mechanisms that are expected to be used regularly in deployments for dynamic key discovery are:

 - `x5c` header parameter as defined in {{Section 4.1.6 of RFC7515}}: Trust into the Client Attestation is provided by using X.509 certificates contained in the header of each Client Attestation
-- `kid` header parameter combined with Client Metadata.
-The Client Metadata as defined in {{RFC7591}} contains a `jwks_uri` parameter which combined with the `kid` allows the resolution of the public key to verify the signature of the Client Attestation
+- `kid` header parameter combined with Client Metadata / pre-shared information: The Client Metadata as defined in {{RFC7591}} contains a `jwks_uri` parameter which combined with the `kid` allows the resolution of the public key to verify the signature of the Client Attestation

-Ecosystems need to decide which method to use.
-Deployments with pre-configured trust relationships will likely prefer the `x5c` based approach, while others will likely prefer the `kid` based approach.
-Generic implementations are RECOMMENDED to support both.

 # Privacy Considerations